RBeato/Simple-Wallet/README.md

 The `InputForm` widget will be created in the **input_form.dart** file inside **home_page** folder.
 Inside this widget we have a text field and a button.
 The `InputForm` parameters receives:
 * `TextEditingController textController` to allow to clean the field after submission;
-* `String labelText` is used show the user the text related to the text field functionality;
+* `String labelText` is used to show the user the text information about the text field functionality;
 * `String hintText` is shown as an hint text when the user starts to insert a value;
 * `FormType formType` for the widget o "know" if we are making a deposit or withdraw.
 It is used in the `onPressed` function;